 Work finally begins when the fear of doing nothing exceeds the fear of doing it badly. -Alain de Botton

 I decided to keep the structure as flat as possible, and not reflect the menu structure in the URLs.
-So even if Homelab is below Projects in the top-bar menu, its URL is still on the root level;
+So Homelab could be below Projects in the top-bar menu.
+However, its URL is still on the root level;

 /homelab.
-And I decided not to distinguish page and post URLs; they are both at the root level.
+I also decided not to distinguish page and post URLs; they are both at the root level.

 That made me less concerned about future structural or organizational changes; because, as far as the URLs go, it doesn’t matter.